snwzt/snwzt.github.io/brief-intro-go-scheduler.md

 ## Preemption

-Go's scheduler initially used cooperative preemption, where goroutines voluntarily yield control at certain points. in their execution.
+Go's scheduler initially used cooperative preemption, where goroutines voluntarily yield control at certain points in their execution.
 But what if there is a program that is CPU-intensive, has no blocking work, and doesn't create goroutines?
 It will starve the local runqueue.
-We need a way to make this program yield control to the Go scheduler.
-For this, the Go scheduler implements non-cooperative preemption, i.e., a background thread called sysmon detects long-running goroutines and unschedules them when possible.
-It puts those preempted goroutines into the global runqueue (lower priority queue, so contention is not a problem).
+For this, the Go scheduler implements non-cooperative preemption, i.e., a background thread called sysmon detects long-running goroutines (let's say > 10ms) and unschedules them when possible.
+It puts those preempted goroutines into the global runqueue, which is a lower priority queue, so contention is not a problem.

 Runqueues in go scheduler primarily use FIFO (First in, First out) queues.
 It is good for fairness, but bad for locality.